 There is really nothing else to add, the video speaks for its self.
 Nice work Abby.

 Similar to a rescue, we survive on donations too.
 When you donate, we keep it in a fund, so if we need to refer someone to an approved force free trainer, the fund will pay for it.
 Your generous donation will fund our mission.
-We are working to obtain our 501(c)(3) status, but as of now, we do not have it, so if you donate, it will not be tax deductible yet.
+We have applied for our 501(c)(3) status, but as of now, we do not have it, so if you donate, it will not be tax deductible yet.

 We lost Koda Bear on Tuesday, January 5th, 2023.
 His loss was unexpected and devastating for all of us who grew to love this little guy.
 He was treated very poorly by a professional, and ultimately, couldn't survive it.
 God sent many angels to watch over him while he prepared a special place where he will never feel pain again.
 Koda Bear will be ready in his special place when God calls for his two Guardian Angels, Arlinda and Brad, to reunite them, and every animal they saved, for an eternity filled with love and joy.
 Special thanks to Great Pyrenees Rescue Montana, who moves mountains to keep these dogs safe.